milochambers96/harry-potter-quiz-game/README.md

 The game features two modes: Classic Mode and Hard Mode.
 Classic Mode presents questions with multiple-choice answers where players identify the actor based on a list of names, while Hard Mode challenges players to select the correct actor based on images.
 The game includes a score system, highscore tracking, and a leaderboard.

-You can access the live game [here] ---> need to add link
+You can access the live game [here](https://harry-potter-quiz-game.netlify.app/)

 ### Brief